 We can use all the other default options for this example, so click Run to create the model.
-(Alternatively, right-click on the node and choose Run from the context menu, or select the node and choose Run from the Tools menu.)
+(Alternatively, right-click on the node and choose Run from the Tools menu.)

 When execution completes, the model nugget is added to the Models palette in the upper right corner of the application window, and is also placed on the stream canvas with a link to the modeling node from which it was created.
 To view the model details, right-click on the model nugget and choose Browse (on the models palette) or Edit (on the canvas).